-SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug

-Section 2.1 What are the drug payment stages for Western Health Advantage MyCare members?
+SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug Section 2.1 What are the drug payment stages for Western Health Advantage MyCare (HMO) members?

-As shown in the table below, there are "drug payment stages" for your prescription drug coverage under Western Health Advantage MyCare.
+As shown in the table below, there are "drug payment stages" for your prescription drug coverage under Western Health Advantage MyCare (HMO).
 How much you pay for a drug depends on which of these stages you are in at the time you get a prescription filled or refilled.

-Stage 1 Yearly Deductible Stage Stage 2 Initial Coverage Stage Stage 3 Coverage Gap Stage Stage 4 Catastrophic Coverage Stage Because there is no deductible for the plan, this payment stage does not apply to you.
+Stage 1 Stage 2 Stage 3 Stage 4 Catastrophic Coverage Stage Yearly Deductible Initial Coverage Coverage Gap Stage Stage Stage Because there is no deductible for the plan, this payment stage does not apply to you.
 (Details are in Section 4 of this chapter.)
 You begin in this stage when you fill your first prescription of the year.
-During this stage, the plan pays its share of the cost of your drugs and you pay your share of the cost .
-You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$4,130.
+During this stage, the plan pays its share of the cost of your drugs and you pay your share of the cost.
+During this stage, your out-of-pocket costs for Select Insulins will be \$5-\$35 per month.
+You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$4,430.
 (Details are in Section 5 of this chapter.)
-For Tier 1 Preferred Generic drugs, at preferred retail and mail- order pharmacies, you continue to pay your Tier 1 cost share.
+For Tier 1 Preferred Generic drugs at preferred retail and mail-order pharmacies, you continue to pay your Tier 1 cost share.
 For Tier 1 Preferred Generic drugs, at standard pharmacies, you pay \$5 for up to 30 days, \$10 for up to 60 days, and \$15 for up to 90 days.
+Tier 6 Vaccines will continue to be covered at \$0 copay for up to 30 days.
 For all other generic drugs and for brand name drugs, you pay 25% of the price (plus a portion of the dispensing fee).
-You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$6,550.
+During this stage, your out-of-pocket costs for Select Insulins will be \$5-\$35 per month.
+You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$7,050.
 This amount and rules for counting costs toward this amount have been set by Medicare.
 (Details are in Section 6 of this chapter.)
-During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2021).
+During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2022).
 (Details are in Section 7 of this chapter.)

-SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in

-Section 3.1 We send you a monthly report called the "Part D Explanation of Benefits" (the "Part D EOB")
+SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in Section 3.1 We send you a monthly summary called the Part D Explanation of Benefits (the "Part D EOB")